louiss0/forastro/apps/docs/pages/libraries/utilities/template-projection.md

 ```

-Define Template receiving the content and slot.
+Templater receiving the content and slot.

 ```astro
 <RandomStringTemplate>